 Esprit Calvet (1728-1810) was a successful physician who left his considerable collections to a foundation that today runs different museums and institutions in Avignon.

 Housed in a beautiful 18th-century neo-classical palace, the Calvet Museum starts with the ancient world and particularly 4th-century BC stelae, upright stones carved with faces.
-Sculptures, silverware and faience sit alongside French, Italian and Flemish paintings from the 16th to the 19th century.Continue to 6 of 8 below.
+Sculptures, silverware, and faience (tin-glazed ceramicware) sit alongside French, Italian and Flemish paintings from the 16th to the 19th century.Continue to 6 of 8 below.

 06 of 08